Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The following may also be helpful for preventing the flu:

-The flu causes complications that may develop into a more serious disease or become dangerous to some groups, such as older adults and those with chronic health conditions.
-For these reasons, the CDC recommends that the following groups get a vaccine each year.
-Always talk with your healthcare provider for more information about who should get the flu vaccine:
+The flu causes complications that may develop into a more serious disease or become dangerous to some people.
+This includes older adults and those with chronic medical problems.
+Always talk with your healthcare provider to find out if you should receive the flu shot.

 The CDC recommends getting the flu shot every year, as soon as it becomes available in your community.
 Flu season can begin as early as October and most commonly peaks in the U.S. in January or February, but flu seasons are unpredictable.
 The flu shot takes 1 to 2 weeks to become effective.